myjoytou/resources/README.md

 <!-- {{{ -->
 # <a name="todos"></a> TODO's
+- [ ] Read about Security, particularly network Security and **web authentication** using those Security guidelines
+- [ ] Learn about different strategy of caching in web, read about caching provided by rails
 - [ ] How linters work, learn to write linter
 - [ ] Read how to build npm packages, using that knowledge learn how create-react-app is working
 - [ ] [Read Rebuilding Rails](https://gumroad.com/l/rebuilding_rails)